 To know that privacy settings limit who can access your important personal information such as your name, age, gender etc.

-To know what a tablet is and how it is different from a laptop/desktop computer.
+To know what social media is and that age restrictions apply. | Computing Systems and Networks To know what a tablet is and how it is different from a laptop/desktop computer.

 To understand what a network is and how a school network might be organised.